henningth/Applied-Cryptography-Book/book/simpleciphers.rst

 The key is not limited to be three, it can be any integer.
 For example, the key could be :math:`8`.
 Using this key on the plaintext
 ``ATTACK``, then "A" is shifted to "I", but when we shift "T", we reach the end of the alphabet, and therefore start at the beginning.
 So "T" is shifted to "B".
+This is because "T" is at position 20 in the alphabet, and adding 8, we get 28.
+But there are only 26 letters in the alphabet, so we must subtract 26 from 28, getting the position 2.

 This is similar to a clock, where if the time is 10AM and we add 25 hours, we get to 11AM.
 We would get the same result if we added 1 hour, so the rule in this case is ``25 = 1``.
 In a similar way, ``26 = 2``.
 So in the clock example, if we get 24 or above, we subtract 24.
 This is called computation *modulo* 24.
 We write the addition as follows: